How a gap year in Asia helped one student to find direction for her life and career

-She had just finished high school and turned 18, when she boarded her plane to Indonesia and Bali.
+She had just finished high school and turned 18 when she boarded her plane to Indonesia and Bali.

-“I have thought many times, what would’ve happened if I had not left there.
+“I have thought many times what would’ve happened if I had not left there.
 It was such a great preparation for my life and studies.”

-“I was interested in tourism in general before my trip, but the whole gap year reinforced the idea of studying tourism as well”, she says.
+“I was interested in tourism in general before my trip, but the whole gap year reinforced the idea of studying tourism as well,” she says.

 Finding a suitable study field and earning better employment opportunities were immensely valuable, but they were not the only benefits Roosa felt she gained from the gap year.

-“It helped me grow towards adulthood”
+“It helped me grow towards adulthood.”

-Living abroad for the first time as an 18-year old was also an experience some only dream about.
+Living abroad for the first time as an 18-year-old was also an experience some only dream about.

-Interested in doing a gap year in Bali yourself?
+Are you interested in doing a gap year in Bali yourself?

-Asia Exchange is a Finnish company providing study abroad opportunities in Asia Pacific for students from all around the world.
-Want to get travel tips and new blog posts straight to your inbox?
+Asia Exchange is a Finnish company that provides study abroad opportunities in the Asia Pacific for students worldwide.
+Want to get travel tips , and new blog posts delivered straight to your inbox?
 Subscribe to our monthly newsletter!
-If you have any questions about studying abroad, feel free to contact us!
+If you have any questions about studying abroad, contact us!
 We’ll get back to you as soon as possible.